Arosian-Stagg/TF2-Binds/README.md

 hello my good sires, this is my list/ backup for all my coding for my cfg files, it uses a variety of diffrent types of code.
 Here is a play by play for each class file
 ______________________________
-All CLASS: runs autoexec to reformat everything back to basic binds before then editing them with the config.
+All CLASS: runs autoexec to reformat everything back to basic binds before then editing them with the configs.

 Null cancel movement